thadk/osm-hashtag-extract/README.md

 In order to get the submodules, be sure to clone with:
-`git clone --recursive https://github.com/thadk/osm-hashtag-extract`
+`git clone --recursive https://github.com/thadk/osm-hashtag-extract` If you forgot, run `git submodule update --init --recursive`.

 Given the proper versions of the python bits, `npm install` inside `csv-bbox-centroid` and all the mentioned binaries installed, most everything will generate with these two commands: